TranVanLoc-IT/CoffeeStoreApp/README.md

 <!--- personal info--->
 <img src="https://komarev.com/ghpvc/?username=TranVanLoc-IT&style=flat-square&color=blue" alt=""/>
 </div>
 <hr>
+---
+### 👩‍💻 About this project
 - ☕ Cafés are becoming more popular among coffee lovers.

-- 🛫 To improve and sustain this kind of drink, we need a system or program to manage a large amount of information and distribute products to each retailer. - - ▶️ Furthermore, we'll broaden the scope of the shop system throughout the country.
+- 🛫 To improve and sustain this kind of drink, we need a system or program to manage a large amount of information and distribute products to each retailer.

+- ▶️ Furthermore, we'll broaden the scope of the shop system throughout the country.

 - ✍️ This is why we're undertaking this endeavor.
 We build with the .NET framework and Winform platform.

 - 👀 A simple interface with many options and features for managing or providing customer assistance for a huge system.
 We hope that the project will expand in the future as more people or businesses use it.
+---
 The technologies we use:
+---
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/materialui/materialui-original.svg" title="Material UI" alt="Material UI" width="40" height="40"/>&nbsp;
   <img src="https://github.com/devicons/devicon/blob/master/icons/flutter/dot-net.svg" title="Flutter" alt="Flutter" width="40" height="40"/>&nbsp;